software-mansion/live-compositor/docs/pages/deployment/configuration.md

 When to enable this option:
 - If you want to process input streams faster than in real time.

-When to keep this option disabled:
-- If you are only using inputs like MP4 or no inputs and don't want to process everything all at once.
-- If you are sending update scene requests without a timestamp.
-With an ahead of time processing, you can't always control how much ahead you are when sending the update, so the scene might be updated later than you intended.

 Defaults to `false`.
 Valid values: `true`, `false`, `1`, `0`.

-### `LIVE_COMPOSITOR_AHEAD_OF_TIME_PROCESSING_BUFFER_MS`

-Defines how far ahead of the real-time clock frames should be processed.
-By default, this buffer is unlimited.
-If `LIVE_COMPOSITOR_AHEAD_OF_TIME_PROCESSING_ENABLE` is disabled, then this option does not do anything.